Peppiatt and Aylesworth: Personal life

 Aylesworth was a resident of Palm Desert, California.
 He died at age 81 on July 28, 2010, at Eisenhower Medical Center in Rancho Mirage, California, due to complications of pneumonia as a complication of pulmonary fibrosis.
 He was survived by his fourth wife, Anita Rufus, as well as by a daughter Linda Aylesworth (a retired reporter for Global BC in Canada) a son Robert from his first marriage, a daughter Cynthia Heatley and two sons John and Bill Aylesworth from his second wife Nancy Atchison-Aylesworth, along with one grandson.
 Another son, Thomas Aylesworth, died in 2003 from melanoma.
-His book "The Corn was Green: The Inside Story of Hee Haw" McFarland & Company was published in March 2010, three months before his death.
+His book The Corn was Green: The Inside Story of Hee Haw (McFarland & Company) was published in March 2010, three months before his death.

 Peppiatt died from bladder cancer in Ponte Vedra Beach, Florida, on November 7, 2012, at the age of 85.
 He was survived by his third wife, Caroline Peppiatt; from his marriage to Marilyn Peppiatt, two daughters, Francesca Robyn and Marney Peppiatt, youngest daughter, Melissa Peppiatt MacIssac died in 2000; and four grandchildren.
-His autobiography, "When Variety Was King: Memoir of a TV Pioneer," will be published posthumously by ECW Press in April 2013.
+His autobiography, When Variety Was King: Memoir of a TV Pioneer, was published posthumously by ECW Press in April 2013.